cloudconfig/cloco-docs/source/includes/_introduction.md

 ### Environments

-cloco is designed to be a single configuratiuon service that you can use to stage your configuration across several environments.
+cloco is designed to be a single configuration service that you can use to stage your configuration across several environments.
 You only need one cloco, as we allow you to store a separate instance of your configuration for each environment.
 By default we recommend four environments: dev, test, staging and production.

 ### Configuration Objects